Dosage Reductions

 Breakdown of RYBREVANT® adverse reactions, severity, and corresponding dose modificationsRYBREVANT® dose modifications based on adverse reactions and severity

 When administering RYBREVANT® in combination with carboplatin and pemetrexed, modify the dosage of one or more drugs.
 Withhold or discontinue RYBREVANT® as shown in the table above.
-Refer to Prescribing Information for carboplatin and pemetrexed for additional dosage modification information.
+Refer to the Prescribing Information for carboplatin and pemetrexed for additional dosage modification information.

-AR, adverse reaction; ILD, interstitial lung disease; IRR, infusion-related reaction; TEN, toxic epidermal necrolysis; VTE, venous thromboembolism.
+ILD, interstitial lung disease; IRR, infusion-related reaction; TEN, toxic epidermal necrolysis; VTE, venous thromboembolism.

-RYBREVANT® Proactive Supportive Care Guide PDF cover
+RYBREVANT® Proactive Supportive Care Guide PDF coverpdfmobileimage

 Download the guide